trskop/command-wrapper/README.md

 TOOLSET_COMMAND completion --query --subcommands
 ```

-To list only subcommands we can use following:
+To list only subcommands, omitting aliases (see [Subcommand Aliases
+](#subcommand-aliases) section), we can use following:

 ```
 TOOLSET_COMMAND --no-aliases completion --query --subcommands